Below is the FAQ for all registered riders and individuals curious about the High Cascades 100.

 Thanks for signing up or checking the event out to put it on your bucket list or coming back to have more fun in Bend year after year!

 This race/ride is for people who have ridden bikes for quite a long time and understand the need for proper training/hydration and Death can occur or serious injury.
 Please consult your physician before entering any event and especially a 100-mile mountain bike race.
 Once entered all entry fees are nonrefundable (see below)and will not be refunded past the 50% refund deadline of June 1st for any reason including Rain, heat, national emergency, fire, volcanic eruption, bigfoot abductions, or alien encounters.
 Be aware that if a fire were to threaten the event, I would refund you a portion of your entry fee, or you could get in next year if the event has to be canceled.
 Please enter knowing this!
-Also do to the remoteness of the course it can and will take depending on where you go down 2-3 hrs to get to you in most situations, so take care of each other out on the course and no your limits.
+Also do to the remoteness of the course it can and will take depending on where you go down 2-3 hrs to get to you in most situations, so take care of each other out on the course and anytime on your bike.
+Know your limits!
 This event is under a special event permit with the US Department of Agriculture US Forest service Bend-Fort Rock Ranger District.

 Mike and Family and Crew